WHITE PLANES, BIG ROOFS, BLUE WATER

 As previous posts have illustrated, the scope and diversity of the firm’s work grew as partners Rem and Tony experienced success and national recognition.
 Naturally, a firm’s transition to a larger practice might diminish the amount of custom residential work it takes on.
-Yet, the firm continued to find time to design custom houses and provide quality roofing in Liverpool, in spite of the extremely personal nature of this project type which requires intense attention from a principal.
+Yet, the firm continued to find time to design custom houses, in spite of the extremely personal nature of this project type which requires intense attention from a principal.

 The residential clients during this period were often younger families requiring larger homes than those the firm had previously designed, and many of these clients were able to afford luxurious homes even by today’s standards (a design for a famously wealthy and later imprisoned savings and loan executive was close to 20,000 square feet!).

 These three houses reflect a new design direction inspired by enlarged programs and the opportunity to build on expansive waterfront sites as well as the idea of a applying a disciplined geometric grid (seen clearly in their floor plans) that became the organizing element of the program.
 We first saw this in the 2’-6” grid underlying the planning of Rem’s own house.
 Earlier houses were often conceived as sculpted volumes with taut exterior skins of cedar shingles penetrated by window openings.
 These houses explore the use of components, planes and columns, as separate elements arranged within a measured rhythm to create compositions that interlock with the landscape.
 Roofs are placed over the portion of the composition that is the interior of the house.
-The openness of the plans to the exterior (floor to ceiling glass where there are no walls) connects the indoors to the outdoor patio.
-This design would help in easier gutter repairs in Edinburgh UK.
+The openness of the plans to the exterior (floor to ceiling glass where there are no walls) connects indoors to outdoors.
 The “garden” becomes a significant part of the inside living experience.

 THE BAILEY HOUSE, DARIEN, CONNECTICUT 1970